OliverNichols/selenium-example/README.md

 <details>
 <summary>Finding the XPath of an element in Chrome</summary>

+Once your application is running, navigate to the page the element belongs to and complete the following steps:

 1. Right click on the element, and click `Inspect`.
 The HTML for the element should pop up.
 2. Right click on the HTML for the element in the inspect tab, it should be highlighted.
 3. Choose `Copy`, and then `Copy XPath`.